Sudan military leaders reinstate deposed prime minister | Politics

 The deal also stipulates that an investigation shall be conducted to identify those responsible for the killing and injuring of civilians and troops that marred protests following the coup.
 Hamdok thanked Sudan's “regional and global friends” who helped in reaching this agreement but he did not name the countries.
 The 14-clause deal also stressed that power should be handed over to an elected civilian government after the end of the transitional period.

-“By signing this declaration, we could lay a genuine foundation to the transitional period,'' said Burhan.
+“By signing this declaration, we could lay a genuine foundation to the transitional period,'' said Abdel-Fattah Burhan, the country's top military leader.
+“We want to establish a true partnership with all national forces so that we can eventually build institutions that can take us forward.”
 The Sudanese Professionals' Association, a group that played a key role in the uprising against Bashir, voiced their vehement opposition to the agreement, accusing Hamdok of committing “political suicide.''
 “This agreement only concerns its signatories and it is an unjust attempt to bestow legitimacy on the latest coup and the military council,” tweeted the group shortly after the deal was signed.
 Earlier, the Forces for the Declaration of Freedom and Change, an umbrella of many political parties and pro-democracy groups, objected to any deals with the military.

 In a statement Sunday, the group reiterated its opposition to any new political partnership with the military, insisting the perpetrators of the coup should be brought to justice.